By Brent Wilson, CEO of Galvanic Energy.

 Building a domestic supply chain isn’t just a priority for manufacturers.
 In March, the Biden administration invoked the Defense Production Act, making $750 million available to the mining industry for expansion and other improvements in the production of lithium.

 It’s not just America that is looking to maximize its lithium resources.
 In April, Mexico’s government nationalized its lithium industry, placing the country’s resources under government control.
 Chile and Bolivia appear to be heading down the same path, placing rigid restrictions on outside access to the countries’ lithium.
 Mexico is also pushing for a coalition with Bolivia, Chile and Argentina to create a lithium version of OPEC, which would control more than half of the world’s lithium resources.

 With governments and companies placing ever more importance on lithium resources, and global factors pinching the industry from all sides, EV battery prices may continue to climb.

 If these recent developments are any indication of what’s to come, the road may only get bumpier, unless affordable, domestic solutions are elevated quickly.

-Brent Wilson is CEO of Galvanic Energy, a geoscience-driven resource exploration company with expertise in reservoir characterization and mineral acquisition.
+Brent Wilson is CEO of Galvanic Energy, a geoscience-driven resource exploration company.
 Employing innovative, proprietary discovery methods to identify natural resources essential to the US renewable energy sector, Galvanic Energy develops resource plays that require low environmental footprints and utilize the least invasive extraction processes to provide vertical integration of green technologies toward the development of electric mobilization and energy storage.